 Looking for a way to spice up this sweet potato hash?

 There are some easy ways to spice up this hash and make it more exciting.
-Weight Watchers Freestyle allows us to have lots of veggies, seasonings, and more for no points!
+Weight Watchers allows us to have lots of veggies, seasonings, and more for no points (depending on your plan)!

 One great way to beef up hash brown recipes is by adding bell pepper, green onions, fried eggs, smoked paprika, or your other favorite peppers!